Stampede at food distribution center kills 11 in Pakistan

-KARACHI, Pakistan (AP) — At least 11 people were killed in a deadly stampede at a Ramadan food distribution center in Pakistan’s southern port city of Karachi on Friday, police and rescue officials said.
+KARACHI, Pakistan (AP) — At least 11 women and children were killed in a deadly stampede at a Ramadan food distribution center in Pakistan’s southern port city of Karachi on Friday, police and rescue officials said.

-The stampede happened when hundreds of people panicked and started pushing each other to collect food outside a factory.
+The stampede happened when hundreds of women and children panicked and started pushing each other to collect food outside a factory.
 Some of them fell into a nearby drain, local police official Mughees Hashmi said.

-Local media reported that at least 11 people died in the stampede and several other were injured.
+Residents said a wall also collapsed near the drain, injuring and killing people amid the stampede.

+Several people were also injured in the stampede.
+Hashmi said eight women and three children died.

-It is the deadliest stampede at Ramadan food distribution points since the start of the Islamic holy month of fasting.
-With the latest incident, the death toll from stampedes at free food centers across the country has risen to at least 19 since last week.
+It is the deadliest stampede at a food distribution point since the start of the Islamic holy month of fasting, Ramadan.
+With the latest incident, the death toll from stampedes at free food centers across the country has risen to at least 21 since last week.

+Pakistan’s Foreign Minister Bilawal Bhutto Zardari, who is from the southern Sindh province of which Karachi is the capital, ordered authorities to investigate what caused the deadly incident.

+Hashmi said the factory owner who organized the food distribution center had not alerted police about the plan.
+He said local police were unaware of the distribution, otherwise they might have deployed forces.

 Cash-strapped Pakistan launched an initiative to distribute free flour among low-income families to ease the impact of record-breaking inflation and soaring poverty during the holy month.
 But crowds have swelled at the distribution centers in recent days.